 Retry Later

-:: Resultant pathological effects in the middle ear also began to be discovered in military personnel during the two world wars in soldiers working with machines emitting low- frequency vibrations.
+:: Resultant pathological effects in the middle ear also began to be discovered in military personnel during the two world wars in soldiers working with machines emitting low – frequency vibrations.
 Moreover, it has been noted that certain infrasonic frequencies plug straight into the algorithms of the brain and nervous system.
 Frequencies of 7 hertz, for example, coincide with theta rhythms, thought to induce moods of fear and anger :: Steve Goodman

 …..Then maybe we need to reframe anomalies once dismissed as fringe curiosities.
 The “Bristol Hum” of the 1970s, the “Kokomo Hum” of the 1990s, the “Windsor Hum” of the 2010s – all provoked official denials and speculation: industrial resonance, ELF transmissions, seismic events, covert testing.
 Read differently, they appear as prototypes of entrainment warfare – low-frequency modulation at the scale of entire communities.

 But maybe…dream states are the most vulnerable terrain….
 REM cycles amplify entrainment, consolidating imposed signals into memory and affect.
 Subjects awaken already aligned to an alien tempo, their pulse and cognition marching to an external clock.
-A theater in which the self is drafted into an endless campaign, and consciousness is swept into the oneiric flows of war dreaming itself, its own desires recoded as operations of conflict.
+A type of theater in which the self is drafted into an endless campaign, and consciousness is swept into the oneiric flows of war dreaming itself, its own desires recoded as operations of conflict.

 :: TRANSMISSION [SUSPENDED] // PT.3 ::